elan-ev/tobira/docs/auth/README.md

 - 403 Forbidden: this signals Tobira that the login attempt was unsuccessful.
   Tobira's frontend will signal this failure and stay on the login page.

-Some text on the login page can be configured.
-(TODO)
+The labels for the userid and password field can be configured via `auth.login_page.user_id_label` and `auth.login_page.password_label`.
+You can also add a short note to the login page via `auth.login_page.note`.

 ### Using your own login page